 Deciding to start therapy is a huge milestone in life.
 I’d even say it’s as big as getting married or starting a new job.
 I mean, think about it.
-What could be more important than committing to work on yourself and become the best version of you?
-Who you are and who you become influences every part of your life.
+What could be more important than committing to work on yourself and become the best version of yourself?

-But why is it so hard?
-Why are there so many therapists out there that don’t accept insurance?
+So why is it so hard?
+Why don’t therapists take insurance?